Fire Island: 2012: Hurricane Sandy

+2025: Trump Administration National Park Service Funding cuts

+After the election of President Donald Trump to a second term, funding for the National Park Service and other federal agencies came under pressure from The Department of Government Efficiency (DOGE).
+These cuts led to negative impacts for Fire Island National Seashore including staff shortages and delays to the renovation of the Fire Island Lighthouse.
+Protests against cuts were held on March 1, 2025, in coordination with other "Protect Your Parks Protest" events held at other NPS units across the country.

 Geography

 Fire Island lies on average 6.2 km off the South Shore of Long Island, but nearly touches it along the East End.
 It is separated from Long Island by the Great South Bay, which spans interconnected bays along Long Island: Patchogue Bay, Bellport Bay, Narrow Bay, and Moriches Bay.

 The island and its resort communities are accessible by boat, seaplane, and a number of ferries, which run across the bay from Patchogue, Bay Shore, and Sayville, to more than 10 points on the island.

 The island is accessible by automobile near each end: via Robert Moses Causeway on its western end, and by William Floyd Parkway (Suffolk County Road 46) near its eastern end.
 Motor vehicles are not permitted on the rest of the island, except for utility, construction and emergency access and with limited beach-driving permits in winter.

 Fire Island is located at 40°39′35″ north, 73°5′23″ west (40.653°N 73.126°W).
-According to the United States Census Bureau, Fire Island has a land area of 24.9 sqkm.
+According to the United States Census Bureau, it has a land area of 24.9 sqkm.

-History of American cartography and international metrology

-In 1834, Ferdinand Rudolph Hassler, a Swiss-American surveyor, measured at Fire Island the first baseline of the Survey of the Coast, shortly before Louis Puissant declared, in 1836, to the French Academy of Sciences that Jean Baptiste Joseph Delambre and Pierre Méchain had made errors in the meridian arc measurement, which had been used for determining the length of the metre.
-Hassler had designed a baseline apparatus which instead of bringing different bars in actual contact during measurements, used only one bar calibrated on the metre and optical contact.
+In 1834, Ferdinand Rudolph Hassler, a Swiss-American surveyor, measured at Fire Island the first baseline of the Survey of the Coast, shortly before Louis Puissant declared to the French Academy of Sciences in 1836 that Jean Baptiste Joseph Delambre and Pierre Méchain had made errors in the meridian arc measurement, which had been used to determine the length of the metre.

-At that time in Europe, surveyors continued to use measuring instruments calibrated on the Toise of Peru.
-In 1840, Friedrich Wilhelm Bessel questioned the accuracy of three copies of this standard belonging to Altona and Koenigsberg Observatories, which he had compared to each other.
-Next year, Bessel proposed his ellipsoid of reference and a flattening of the Earth much closer to reality than that which had been used to compute the length of the metre from the arc measurement of Delambre and Méchain.

-Geodesists were the first to demand the creation of an international institute for the comparison of length standards.
-According to Charles Édouard Guillaume, the consideration of a discrepancy between the Toise of Peru and the Toise of Bessel led the Central European Arc Measurement to consider, at its 1866 meeting in Neuchâtel, where Carlos Ibáñez e Ibáñez de Ibero proposed the participation of Spain to remeasure and extend the meridian arc of Paris, the foundation of a World institute for the comparison of geodetic standards, the first step towards the creation of the International Bureau of Weights and Measures.